ZcashFoundation/frost/rfcs/0001-messages.md

     binding: jubjub::AffinePoint,
 }

-// The aggregator decide what message is going to be signed and
+// The aggregator decides what message is going to be signed and
-// send it to each participant with all the commitments collected. struct MsgSigningPackage {
+// sends it to each participant with all the commitments collected. struct MsgSigningPackage {
     // The number of participants.
     participants: u8,